wbcomdesigns/buddypress-group-moderation/README.md

 ### For Group Creators

-1. When you create a new group, it will be set to pending status
+1. When you create a new group, it will be set to pending status.
-2. You'll see a notice on your group page indicating that the group is pending approval
+2. You'll see a notice on your group page indicating that the group is pending approval.
-3. When your group is approved or rejected, you'll receive a notification and (optionally) an email
+3. When your group is approved or rejected, you'll receive a notification and (optionally) an email.
-4. If approved, your group will be set to the visibility type you originally requested
+4. If approved, your group will be set to the visibility type you originally requested.

 ## Frequently Asked Questions